Financial crimes include activities ranging from fraud through to the active manipulation of the stock market, or laundering the proceeds of crime.

 - Pooling and churning—where sales or pre-arranged trades are executed to give an impression of active trading, increasing investor interest in the stock.

-- Pump and dump schemes—where worthless or fraudulent stocks are promoted to increase the share price, and then selling—or ‘dumping’ them at an artificially inflated high price, leaving investors with shares that are worthless or valued at a fraction of the purchase price.
+- Pump and dump schemes—where worthless or fraudulent stocks are promoted to increase the share price, and then sold—or ‘dumped’ at an artificially inflated high price, leaving investors with shares that are worthless or valued at a fraction of the purchase price.

-Individual citizens also suffer the effects of serious financial crime.
-Some market frauds have taken in thousands of people, with many losing their savings, security and often also affecting their emotional wellbeing, physical health and relationships.
+Individuals also suffer the effects of serious financial crime.
+Some market frauds have taken in thousands of people, with many losing their savings and security, and often also affecting their emotional wellbeing, physical health and relationships.

 Other impacts include: